terrapower/armi/doc/developer/standards_and_practices.rst

     Use ``camelCase``.
 If the method is only intended to be used within that module, prefix it with a single leading underscore to indicate it is "class protected."

+test class and test function names
+    See :ref:`unit-tests` for test function and class naming conventions.

 Naming quick-reference
 ----------------------